Refinery pressure relief valve evaluation for determining relief valve capacities at current process throughput rates.

 - Heat and mass balance and vapor-liquid equilibrium calculations preparation

 PROCESS reviewed the client’s engineering documentation to identify existing relief valve locations, applications, and sizes.
-Existing heat and mass balance information was also reviewed and additional heat and mass balance and vapor-liquid equilibrium calculations were performed by PROCESS using commercial computer process simulation software to complete the refinery throughput information required for the relief valve evaluation.
-The computer process simulation software was also used to determine relief stream detailed chemical/physical properties as required for input to PROCESS' proprietary in-house relief valve capacity computer program.
-This program was used to evaluate the vapor and liquid relief capacities of each relief valve as well as relief requirements for identified potential pressure relief scenarios, including:
+Existing heat and mass balance information was also reviewed and additional heat and mass balance and vapor-liquid equilibrium calculations were performed by PROCESS to complete the refinery throughput information required for the relief valve evaluation.
+PROCESS then used proprietary in-house computer programming technology to evaluate the vapor and liquid relief capacities of each relief valve as well as relief requirements for identified potential pressure relief scenarios, including:

 - Blocked liquid and/or vapor flow